tearust/t-rust/obsidian/dev_portal_design/README.md

 The user can trigger a query txn from front end.
 Or this query can be down automatically from the front end.

-This is a standard txn that hosting node send to state machine nodes.
+This is a standard txn that hosting node sends to state machine nodes.

 All state machine nodes will execute the same txn.
-During execution, it check local registered actor list, if successfully downloaded and registered, it will generate a result.
-This result will be send to a "preselected" state machine node.
+During execution, it checks the local registered actor list.
+If successfully downloaded and registered, it will generate a result.
+This result will be sent to a "preselected" state machine node.

-This preselected node is the same logic as Signing a ETH transation at withdraw.
+This preselected node is the same logic as Signing an ETH transaction at the time of withdrawal.

-So this selected node will gather the results from all other state machine nodes. it aggregate the result and get back to the caller (the hosting node).
+So this selected node will gather the results from all other state machine nodes.
+It aggregates the result and reports back to the caller (the hosting node).

-The hosting node receive the result then return to front end.
+The hosting node receives the result then returns it to the front end.

-The result should look like "6 of 10 state machines have successfully registered" at the front end.
+The result should look like "6 of 10 state machines have successfully registered" as seen in the front end.

-When all state machine have successful, the "start tapp" will be available to the next step.
+When all state machines have successfully registered, the "start tapp" will be available to the next step.

-Question: What if a few state machine cannot successfully download and registered eventually?
+Question: What if a few state machines cannot successfully download and register eventually?

-Solution: Run a kick out process to remove the failed state machine nodes after a long-enought grace period.
+Solution: Run a kick out process to remove the failed state machine nodes after a long-enough grace period.

 #### Start tapp

-First check if all requested hostign node and all state machine nodes have all load & registered, otherwise reject return error
+First check if all requested hosting node and all state machine nodes have all loaded & registered, otherwise reject and return an error.

 If all checked OK, return success.
 Mark the app "Active" status in TAppStore.

 # Upgrade TApp

 Upgrade is the same workflow as the Upload step inside Deploy TApp section.
-But with a few additional options
+But with a few additional options.

 ## Set TApp Upgrading status and Resume

-Some upgrade cannot be done smoothly without stop service.
-The owner need to stop for upgrade, then resume afterwards
+Some upgrade cannot be done smoothly without stopping service.
+The owner needs to stop for upgrade, then resume afterwards.

-When TApp in Upgrade status, it will stop accept user input until resume.
+When TApp is in Upgrade status, it will stop accepting user input until resume.

 Resume is an action set the TApp status back to Active.